GreigHuth/greighuth.github.io/blog/_posts/2023-08-16-ThatIGNVideoIsDumb.md

 tags: blog games video-games BaldursGate3 LarianStudios IGN controversy
 ---

-# That Baldurs Gate 3 IGN Video is fucking stupid and they are hypocrites

 Just a short one.

 I watched that IGN video about Baldur's Gate 3 and I think it's a load of crap and wanted to just explain why.
 Here is a link: https://www.youtube.com/watch?v=iWdZhKFtxKg